Creature of the Walking Dead: Plot

-Dr. Malthus (Fernando Casanova), a 19th-century mad scientist, discovers the secret of eternal youth by means of draining the blood of young women into his subjects.
-He is hung for his crimes, but his grandson (who looks just like him) inherits his home and revives him from the dead.
-Malthus then resumes his rejuvenation activities using himself as the subject and enabled by the grandson, who procures healthy young victims they can bleed.
+Dr. Malthus (Fernando Casanova), a 19th-century mad scientist, discovers the secret of eternal youth by means of transfusing the blood of young women into his subjects.
+He is hung for his crimes, but decades later, his grandson (who looks just like him) inherits his home and revives him from the dead.
+Malthus then resumes his rejuvenation activities using himself as the subject and enabled by his grandson, who procures healthy young victims they can bleed.
 Fernando Casanova played both the mad scientist Dr. Malthus and his grandson in a dual role.